 Welcome to our virtual lab!

-We study the process of diversification using phylogenetic and macroevolutionary approaches.
-We study how speciation, extinction, phenotypic evolution, dispersal and ecological factors generate patterns of avian biodiversity over large temporal and geographic sales.
+We interested in understanding how birds evolved and became one of the most diverse groups of vertebrates.
+We study how the interplay among speciation, extinction, phenotypic evolution and dispersal generated patterns of avian biodiversity over large temporal and geographic sales.
 We analyze molecular, phenotypic, and environmental data using phylogenetic and comparative methods to study the tempo and mode of bird evolution.
 Our work is highly integrative and aims for the unification of evolutionary and ecological theories of biodiversity.

 sclaramunt [a] rom.on.ca